 The time reported is the Coordinated Universal Time (UTC) of the first rosette bottle trip on the up cast.
-The rosette bottles tripped on the up cast are reported as cast 2, where cast 1 is considered to be the down CTD cast.
+The rosette bottles tripped on the up cast are reported as cast 2, where cast 1 is considered to be the down C T D cast.
+The sample number reported is the cast number followed by a two digit rosette bottle number.
 Bottom depths, determined acoustically, have been corrected using British Admiralty Tables (Carter, 1980) and are reported in meters.
 Weather conditions have been coded using W M O code 4501.
 Secchi depths and Forel water color scales are also reported for most daylight stations.

-Observed and interpolated standard depth data from CTD/rosette casts have been interspersed and are presented together sequentially by depth.
+Observed data from individual CTD/rosette trip levels are interpolated and reported for standard depths.
 Interpolated or extrapolated standard level data are noted by the footnote "ISL" printed after the depth.
-Density-related parameters have been calculated from the International Equation of State of Seawater 1980 (UNESCO, 1981, b).
-Computed values of potential temperature, sigma-theta, specific volume anomaly (SVA), dynamic height or geopotential anomaly, and pressure are included with both observed and interpolated standard depth levels.
+Multiple bottles tripped at the same depth to provide water for ancillary programs are not used in the calculation of standard depth data.
+Density-related parameters have been calculated from the International Equation of State of Seawater 1980 (UNESCO, 1981b).
+Computed values of potential temperature, sigma-theta, specific volume anomaly (SVA), and dynamic height or geopotential anomaly are included with both observed and interpolated standard depth levels.

 On stations where primary productivity samples were drawn from six of the rosette bottles, a footnote appears after each productivity depth sampled.
-The corresponding primary productivity data are reported in a separate section following the tabulated rosette cast data
+The corresponding primary productivity data are reported in a separate section following the tabulated rosette cast data.